saeedghsh/arrangement/src/NOTES.rst

       [v] Decomposition.find_neighbours(),
 	don't forget to include half-edges from holes. for this actually we need to make sure there is no redundancy in holes!
+      [v] Subdivision.csvParser

-      [v] intersect subgraphs
+      [v] punch hole
       [v] plot faces with patches
       [v] remove infinity points
       [v] detect the superFace of the subgraph: find convex hull of all points in the subgraph - sym.convex_hull() start from one of the points in the convex hull, and follow the same procedure of face finding, with inverse sorting.
       [v] should I use mpl.path?
 	path.arc()                      # of a unit circle
 	path.circle()                   #